semeongetachew/konjoagile/README.md

 **Konjo Agile** was created to support learners and professionals exploring Agile practices.

 **Contributors:**
-- [Your Name Here] — Creator & Maintainer
+- [Semeon Getachew] — Creator & Maintainer
-- [Team Members or Collaborators, if applicable]

 **Special Thanks:**
 - The global Agile community for sharing knowledge and continuous improvement.